cherise-tan/travel-planner-auth/README.md

 * Using express route parameters to query the database
 * Using Knex.js to create tables with a one-to-many relationship (using migrations + seeding) using foreign keys
 * - This article was very helpful: https://medium.com/@jaeger.rob/seed-knex-postgresql-database-with-json-data-3677c6e7c9bc
+* Making queries to multiple database tables simultaneously, and displaying the information on screen

 ## Challenges to complete
 ### Handlebars (COMPLETED)